Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): Methods

 We fit the FLAMES GC spectra with \textsc{pPXF} \citep{Cappellari2004, Cappellari2017, Cappellari2023}. \textsc{pPXF} fits the spectrum with a library of suitable model or empirical spectra and returns the parameters of the line-of-sight velocity distribution (LOSVD) such as radial velocity and velocity dispersion.
 We chose additive polynomials of degree 4 and multiplicative polynomials of degree 1 to account for variations in the continuum and flux calibrations, but as described in \cite{Beasley2025}, the results are not very sensitive to the choice of degree of the polynomials.
 Because sky residuals remained in the reduced data, we carefully masked those lines using a custom mask for every spectrum.
 We began by normalising the spectrum without sky subtraction in a continuum wavelength range to the continuum level of the sky-subtracted spectrum.
 Then, we masked out all wavelength pixels in which the normalised sky spectrum exceeds 1.2 times the continuum level.
 We fitted all spectra in a wavelength range between 8450 and 8850\,\AA\,except for four GCs that had strong sky residuals at redder wavelengths.
 Here, we restricted the upper wavelength range to 8750 \AA\,due to strong sky residuals at longer wavelengths.

 We used the high-resolution stellar population models from \cite{Coelho2014} to fit the FLAMES spectra.
 In a first step, we selected red (sub) giant stars with effective temperature between 4500 and 5000 K, surface gravity between log(g)= 2.0 and 4.0, and metallicities between $-$1.5 and 0 dex.
 Then, the selected model spectra were brought to a spectral resolution of 0.54 \AA\,to match the FLAMES spectra.
-Figure \ref{fig:spectra} shows eight GC spectra and their fits as examples.
+Figure \ref{fig:spectra} shows eight GC spectra and their fits as examples, chosen to cover a range of $V$-band magnitudes and signal-to-noise ratios.

 As described in \cite{Fahrion2025b}, we performed a Monte-Carlo approach to obtain random uncertainties.
 For this, 100 representations of the input spectrum were created by drawing values from the residual of the initial fit and adding it onto the initial best fit spectrum.
 These 100 spectra where then fitted with \textsc{pPXF} for bootstrapping.
 We used the corresponding histograms of line-of-sight velocities and dispersions to derive the best-fit values and their uncertainties as the 16th, 50th, and 84th percentiles of the distributions.
 We show the resulting uncertainties on the velocity dispersion as a function of spectral signal-to-noise (S/N) and GC $i$-band magnitude (from \citealt{Kang2022}) in Fig.~\ref{fig:snr_vs_sigma}.
 From the full sample of 93 GCs, 85 have velocity dispersion uncertainties below 5 km s$^{-1}$ and dispersions $\sigma > 4$ km s$^{-1}$.
 For the distance measurements, we considered this sample of 85 GCs with reliable velocity dispersion measurements ($\sigma > 4$ km s$^{-1}$, $\Delta\sigma < 5$ km s$^{-1}$).